 Myf is probably best known for her 7-year stint wrangling rock stars and other showbiz luminaries as a team captain on ABC TV’s music/comedy quiz show, Spicks and Specks.
 After 277 episodes Myf, Alan and Adam decided to finish the show on a high note in 2011.
 Starting off in Sydney in November, she toured the country with the guys performing the hugely successful Spicks & Speck-tacular – a concert version of the TV show.
 Over 80,000 dedicated fans came to farewell the trio over 27 shows with the tour wrapping up in Melbourne in January 2012.

 Myf returned to ABC TV in 2012 with her first solo venture ‘Myf Warhurst’s NICE’, a series that embraced cultural icons of the past, the things that surround us, and all things… ‘nice’.

 This year, Myf moved into a new position at ABC Radio where she can be heard across the country from 12.30pm-2pm weekdays.
 She continues to present Bang On with co-host Zan Rowe – a podcast where they chat about the biggest issues in art, music and pop culture, available for download via the ABC Radio app or iTunes.

 In 2017, Myf hosted the Eurovision Song Contest for SBS in Kyiv, Ukraine alongside Joel Creasey.
-They’ll return to host the contest in Lisbon, Portgual, and will be co-hosting SBS’s coverage of the Royal Wedding in May 2018.
+The pair have returned to host the contest in Lisbon, Portgual, and will be co-hosting SBS’s coverage of the Royal Wedding in May 2018.